Menu

 The Indian judiciary has considered that this article encompasses the right to a healthy environment since it is fundamental to life.

-Under this interpretation, the Indian Supreme Court has solved several cases.
+Under this interpretation, the Indian Supreme Court has resolved several cases.
 One of these cases is Subhash Kumar v.
-State of Bihar, a case dealing with the discharge of industrial pollution into a river.
-Here the Court declared that ‘right to life guaranteed by article 21 includes the right of enjoyment of pollution-free water and air for full enjoyment of life’.
-This case also indicated that the municipalities were obliged to take positive measures to improve the environment and abate and prevent pollution.
+State of Bihar (1991) AIR 420, a case dealing with the discharge of industrial pollution into a river.
+The Court declared at [13] that the ‘right to live is a fundamental right under Article 21 of the Constitution and it includes the right of enjoyment of pollution free water and air for full enjoyment of life.
+This case also indicated that the municipalities were obliged to take positive measures to improve the environment and to abate and prevent pollution.

-This shows us that the right to a healthy environment can be expressly recognised or encompassed in other rights.
+This demonstrates that the right to a healthy environment can be expressly recognised or encompassed in other rights.

-Although national laws and Constitutions may recognise a right to a healthy environment, ensuring this right may be difficult.
-Some of these difficulties entail:
+Although national laws and constitutions may recognise a right to a healthy environment, ensuring this right may be difficult.
+Some of these difficulties include:

-• Proving a direct damage derived from the harmful activity to acquire standing.
+• Proving that direct damage derived from the harmful activity to acquire standing to litigate.

-• Lack of information and technical expertise to prove the damage.
+• A lack of information and technical expertise to prove the damage.

-• Find a responsible entity amongst many participants (i.e. shared water resources).
+• Finding a responsible entity amongst many participants (i.e., shared water resources).

 However, such obstacles do not mean a right to a healthy environment cannot be safeguarded.
 In many countries, constitutional courts have actively enforced the constitutional right to a healthy environment.

-One successful example of judiciary protection of this right is the case Dejusticia v.
+One successful example of judiciary protection of this right is Dejusticia v.
 Colombia 2018.
-In this case a group of 25 young plaintiffs claimed that the government’s failure to stop the destruction of the Amazon jeopardized their futures and violated their constitutional rights to a healthy environment, life, food and water.
+In this case a group of 25 young plaintiffs claimed that the government’s failure to stop the destruction of the Amazon rainforest jeopardised their futures and violated their constitutional rights to a healthy environment, life, food, and water.
 Colombia’s Supreme Court ordered the government to come up with concrete action plans within four months to combat deforestation in the Amazon.

-In the case of SERAP v.
-Nigeria, the Plaintiff, the Socio-Economic Rights and accountability Project (SERAP), brought a claim to the African Commission on Human and People’s Rights, once all of Nigeria’s judicial resources were exhausted.
-The Plaintiff claimed that Niger Delta had suffered for decades from oil spills.
+In the case SERAP v.
+Nigeria, the Plaintiff, the Socio-Economic Rights and Accountability Project (SERAP) brought a claim to the African Commission on Human and People’s Rights, once all of Nigeria’s judicial resources were exhausted.
+The Plaintiff claimed that the Niger Delta had suffered for decades from oil spills.
 This led to several human rights violations, including the right to a clean and healthy environment.
-The Court declared that Nigeria had a responsibility to set up the requisite legal and regulatory framework, and hold accountable those who caused such environmental degradation as well as ensuring that adequate and timely reparation was provided for those affected by the oil spills.
+The Court declared that Nigeria had a responsibility to set up the requisite legal and regulatory framework, and hold accountable those who caused such environmental degradation, as well as ensuring that adequate and timely reparation was provided for those affected by the oil spills.

 Other effects of recognising a right to a healthy environment